alyxeo2k/cs50_os/README.md

 # CS50 OS
 #### Video Demo:
-#### Description:
+#### Description
-    ## CS50 OS is a simple, bare-metal compatable Operating System Kernel based entirely on Rust!
+#(Made as a final project for the CS50x Edx course)
-    ## (Made as a final project for the CS50x Edx course)
+CS50 OS is a simple, bare-metal compatable Operating System Kernel based entirely on Rust!
 Built on Rust, CS50 OS uses no standard libraries from rust_std, instead impletementing (most of) the most essential elements of an Operating System.
 Following the amazing tutorial by Philipp Oppermann ([Blog_os](https://os.phil-opp.com)), I wrote the entire Operating System Kernel with the help of his tutorial.

     CS50 OS Includes the following elements:
         - A bootable Binary disk image (You can even put it on a usb and boot it on bare-metal!)